Once you’ve got a basic collection of recording gear…

 So to spare you the months of frustration…

-In this post, I explain the ENTIRE step-by-step process of setting up your recording room the RIGHT WAY.
+In this post, we’ll go through the ENTIRE step-by-step process of setting up your recording room the RIGHT WAY.

 In an average household, you might have the option of 2-3 rooms to set up your studio.